Gail Patrick

-Early life
+Career

 Gail Patrick was born Margaret LaVelle Fitzpatrick on June 20, 1911, in Birmingham, Alabama.
-Her parents were Lawrence C. Fitzpatrick Sr., a municipal fireman, and Margaret Lavelle Fitzpatrick.
-She had an elder brother, Lawrence Jr., and possibly other siblings.

-Career

 After graduating from Howard College, she remained as acting dean of women.
 She completed two years of law school at the University of Alabama and aspired to be the state's governor.
 In 1932, "for a lark", she entered a Paramount Pictures beauty and talent contest, and won train fare to Hollywood for herself and her brother.
 Although she did not win the contest (for "Miss Panther Woman" in Island of Lost Souls starring Charles Laughton and Bela Lugosi, 1932), Patrick was offered a standard contract.

 She visited the studio officials by herself and asked to negotiate.
-She said that she must have $75 a week instead of the customary $50, and that she would not accept the standard 12-week-layoff provision.
-"I also read the fine print and blacked out the clause saying I had to do cheesecake stills," Patrick recalled in a 1979 interview.
-"In the back of my mind I had this idea I could never go home to practice law if such stills were floating around."
+She said that she must have $75 a week instead of the customary $50 and that she would not accept the standard 12-week layoff provision.
+"I also read the fine print and blacked out the clause saying I had to do cheesecake stills", Patrick recalled in a 1979 interview.
+"In the back of my mind I had this idea I could never go home to practice law if such stills were floating around".

-Her patrician bearing and luminous beauty helped her win top billing occasionally, as in King of Alcatraz (1938) and Disbarred (1939), both directed by Robert Florey—but she most often played the cool, aloof, usually unsympathetic "other woman".
-She appeared in more than 60 movies between 1932 and 1948, usually as the leading lady's extremely formidable rival.
-Some of these roles include Carole Lombard's spoiled sister in My Man Godfrey (1936), Ginger Rogers's rival in Stage Door (1937), and Anna May Wong's sophisticated competitor in Dangerous to Know (1938).
+Her physical attractiveness helped her win top billing occasionally, as in King of Alcatraz (1938) and Disbarred (1939), both directed by Robert Florey—but she most often played romantic rivals.
+She appeared in more than 60 movies between 1932 and 1948.
+Some of these roles include Carole Lombard's spoiled sister in My Man Godfrey (1936), Ginger Rogers's rival in Stage Door (1937), and Anna May Wong's competitor in Dangerous to Know (1938).
 Patrick played Cary Grant's second wife in My Favorite Wife (1940), with Irene Dunne, and helped Leo McCarey write the judge's lines in the second courtroom scene.

-Praising her perfect combination of haughtiness and malice, as well as her comic gifts and refusal to play for sympathy, film scholar Maria DiBattista called her "the underrated Gail Patrick, who excelled in feckless or selfish or simply second-best brunettes."
+Film scholar Maria DiBattista called her "the underrated Gail Patrick, who excelled in feckless or selfish or simply second-best brunettes".

 Patrick attributed her screen success to an accident of timing.
 When she arrived in Hollywood, the movie studios then wanted hussies, and they felt she looked like one.
 "I never thought I had much to do with it", Patrick recalled.
-"Somebody made me up, somebody did my hair, somebody told me what to say and do, and somebody took the picture."
+"Somebody made me up, somebody did my hair, somebody told me what to say and do, and somebody took the picture".